microsoft/wslg/README.md

 All user and system distros for a particular Windows user run within the same WSL virtual machine against a single instance of the Linux kernel.
 Different Windows users on a PC have their own VM and instance of WSL.
 Your Linux environment is guaranteed to always be your own and not shared with other Windows users on the same PC.

 ## WSLg System Distro
 The system distro is where all of the magic happens.
-The sytem distro is a containerized Linux environment where the WSLg XServer, Wayland server and Pulse Audio server are running.
+The system distro is a containerized Linux environment where the WSLg XServer, Wayland server and Pulse Audio server are running.
 Communication socket for each of these servers are projected into the user distro so client applications can connect to them.
 We preconfigure the user distro environment variables DISPLAY, WAYLAND_DISPLAY and PULSE_SERVER to refer these servers by default so WSLg lights up out of the box.

 Users wanting to use different servers than the one provided by WSLg can change these environment variables.
 User can also choose to turn off the system distro entirely by adding the following entry in their `.wslconfig` file (located at `c:\users\MyUser\.wslconfig`).
 This will turn off support for GUI applications in WSL.